TheFjonG/Discord4JDocumentation/pages/getting_started.rst

 --------------------

 You can either get a bot account via CURL or via `Discord API Website`_.
-If youre going with Discord's bot maker, then make an Application, then add the bot account afterwards. ;)
+If you're going with Discord's bot maker, then make an Application, then add the bot account afterwards. ;)

 Otherwise, you can follow this CURL tutorial:

 * Install Curl from `Curl's website`_

-There are 2 ways of getting a bot account.
+There are 2 ways of getting a bot account:

-* The 1. way first you'll need 2 account registred at Discord.
+1. First you'll need 2 account registred at Discord.
 Your main and your bot account.
-* The 2. way you'll only need 1 account registered at Discord.
-Your main account only
+2. You'll only need 1 account registered at Discord.
+Your main account only.

 If youre going with the second way: [A NAME FOR YOUR APPLICATION] will be the name of the bot.